-v) Pet Announcement For All Trains Except Illinois State Supported Trains w) Pet Announcement For Illinois State Supported Trains x) Unauthorized Baggage Placed in the Accessible Seating Area
+v) Pet Announcement For All Trains Except Illinois State Supported Trains

 (To be made by Conductors at locations where customers with pets are boarding.)
-Ladies and Gentlemen, Amtrak is providing a service that allows customers to transport their small cat or dog onboard the train.
-Customers transporting pets are restricted to the coach cars only and not allowed in the Business Class, Cafe Car (or Sleeping Car where applicable).
+Good (morning/afternoon/evening), Amtrak is providing a service that allows customers to transport their small cat or dog onboard the train.
+Customers transporting pets are restricted to the coach cars only and not allowed in the Business Class, Cafe Car (or First Class Sleeper, where applicable).
 Thank you for choosing Amtrak.